 The most commonly found bath in British bathrooms, the acrylic bath is light in terms of weight, usually white and found in different lengths and designs.
 This type of bath is particularly great for retaining heat.

 Looking for a bath which is guaranteed to last a lifetime?
 Then you’ll be after a steel bath.
-Our Kaldewei baths provide plenty of room and come in the popular 1700mm size to suit almost any bathroom.
+Our steel baths provide plenty of room and come in the popular 1700mm size to suit almost any bathroom.
 Some of our steel baths also feature grips and anti slip coatings if you are looking for more security in your bath.

-For years now Hydrotherapy has been hailed as having substantial health benefits and with a whirlpool path you’ll be able to find them out – as well as benefit from them - yourself.
+For years now Hydrotherapy has been hailed as having substantial health benefits and with a whirlpool bath you’ll be able to find them out – as well as benefit from them.
 The benefits from a whirlpool bath include improved circulation, reduced heart rate and muscle tension as well as relief from general all round stress relief.
-Most of the baths we sell here at Bella Bathrooms can be fitted with whirlpool capacity – just tell us what you’d like.
+Most of the baths we sell here at Bella Bathrooms can be fitted with a variety of whirlpool capacities – just tell us what you’d like.